EQUINE ASSISTED PSYCHOTHERAPY

 Track Clinic Equine Assisted Psychotherapy sessions are conducted in a field alongside a herd of therapy horses who are free to respond instinctively.
 Sessions are co-facilitated by a certified Equine Specialist and a Mental Health Practitioner.

-Founder of Track Clinic, Equine Specialist
+Founder of Track Clinic, Equine Coach

 Nina is a certified EAGALA practitioner, the global standard in equine assisted psychotherapy and learning.
 She has studied with Master Somatic Coach, Ariana Strozzi, and is an Equine Behaviourist accredited by the Natural Animal Centre.